Orson Welles: Chimes at Midnight

 Filmed in Spain, Chimes at Midnight was based on Welles's play, Five Kings, in which he drew material from six Shakespeare plays to tell the story of Sir John Falstaff (Welles) and his relationship with Prince Hal (Keith Baxter).
 The cast includes John Gielgud, Jeanne Moreau, Fernando Rey and Margaret Rutherford; the film's narration, spoken by Ralph Richardson, is taken from the chronicler Raphael Holinshed.
 Welles held the film in high regard: "It's my favorite picture, yes.
 If I wanted to get into heaven on the basis of one movie, that's the one I would offer up."
 Anthony Lane writes that "what Welles means to conjure up is not just historical continuity—the very best of Sir John—but a sense that the Complete Works of Shakespeare constitute, as it were, one vast poem, from which his devoted and audacious interpreters are free to quote... the picture both honors Shakespeare and spurns the industry, academic and theatrical, that has encrusted him over time."

 In 1966, Welles directed a film for French television, an adaptation of The Immortal Story, by Karen Blixen.
 Released in 1968, it stars Jeanne Moreau, Roger Coggio and Norman Eshley.
 The film had a successful run in French theaters.
-At this time Welles met Oja Kodar again, and gave her a letter he had written to her and had been keeping for four years; they would not be parted again.
+At this time Welles met Oja Kodar again, and gave her a letter he had written to her and been keeping for four years; they would not be parted again.
 They immediately began a collaboration both personal and professional.
 The first of these was an adaptation of Blixen's The Heroine, meant to be a companion piece to The Immortal Story and starring Kodar.
 Unfortunately, funding disappeared after one day's shooting.
-After completing this film, he appeared in a brief cameo as Cardinal Wolsey in Fred Zinnemann's adaptation of A Man for All Seasons—a role for which he won considerable acclaim.
+After completing this film, he appeared in a cameo as Cardinal Wolsey in Fred Zinnemann's adaptation of A Man for All Seasons—a role for which he won acclaim.